chapouvalpin/Baka-MPlayer/etc/doc/kuro-player.md

-﻿# Baka MPlayer User Manual
+﻿# Kuro Player User Manual

 ## Introduction

-Baka MPlayer is a free and open source, cross-platform, **libmpv** based multimedia player.
+Kuro Player is a free and open source, cross-platform, **libmpv** based multimedia player.
 Its simple design reflects the idea for an uncluttered, simple, and enjoyable environment for watching tv shows.

 ## Features